-ing-room of the St. Louis Club it was stiflingly hot, and for the twentieth time Hildreth mopped the perspiration from his face.
-For the twentieth time, also, he glanced at a letter, lying open before him.
-The occasion of his perplexity lay in this open letter, which ran thus: DEAR FRED: I'm writing a detective yarn which calls for a scene on the St. Louis levee.
-As I haven't even been in the city, I'm decidedly shy on local color.
-Send me a few points, like the good old chap you always were, and I shall be Your eternally grateful Hildreth's reply began blithely enough, like this: DEAR WICKSIE: What in thunder do you think I know about the levce?
-As for its local color- But there he stuck.
-In vain he prodded the inkwell till it danced.
-It was only after much mopping that he proceeded: -an unprejudiced observer might call it pretty black.
+OT a breath of air was stirring.
+In the writing-room of the St. Louis Club it was stiffingly hot, and for the twentieth time Hildreth mopped the perspiration from his face.
+For the twentieth time, also, he glanced at letter, lying open before him.
+The occasion of his perplexity lay in this open letter, which ran thus: DEAR FRED: I'm writing a detective yarn which calls lor a scene on the St. Louis levee.
+As I haven't men been in the city.
+I'm decidedly shy on local color, Send me a few points, like the good old chap you always were, and I shall be Your eternally grateful Hildreth's reply began blithely enough, like this DEAR WICKSTE: What in thunder do you think I know about the levee?
+As for its local colorwell till it danced.
+It was only after much map and that he proceeded: